liflab/beepbeep-3-book/pre-markdown/advanced/README.md

     x,jumps,o
     ver,...

 As you can see, words can be cut across two successive chunks, and a single chunk may contain more than one word.
-Extra work must be done in order to reconstruct words out of these events: this involves glueing together some events, and cutting the strings to re-align them with the comma delimiters.
+Extra work must be done in order to reconstruct words out of these events: this involves gluing together some events, and cutting the strings to re-align them with the comma delimiters.
 In other words, we need to re-create "tokens" out of the sequence of strings, through a process that we call <!--\index{tokenization} \textbf{tokenization}-->**tokenization**<!--/i-->.

 BeepBeep's {@link jdc:ca.uqac.lif.cep.util.FindPattern FindPattern} can be used for this purpose.
 The <!--\index{FindPattern@\texttt{FindPattern}} \texttt{FindPattern}-->`FindPattern`<!--/i--> processor receives pieces of text as its input, and produces for its output the portions of the text that match a specific <!--\index{regular expression} \emph{regular expression}-->*regular expression*<!--/i--> as individual events.
 (A regular expression --"regex" for short-- is a way of specifying a pattern of characters that is commonly used in programming.)